zauberzeug/nicegui/README.md

 You may also have a look at the following examples for in-depth demonstrations of what you can do with NiceGUI:

 - [Slideshow](https://github.com/zauberzeug/nicegui/tree/main/examples/slideshow/main.py):
-  implements a keyboard controlled image slideshow
+  implements a keyboard-controlled image slideshow
 - [Authentication](https://github.com/zauberzeug/nicegui/blob/main/examples/authentication/main.py): shows how to use sessions to build a login screen
-- [Customization](https://github.com/zauberzeug/nicegui/blob/main/examples/customization/main.py): provides an example of how to modularize your application into multiple files and creating a specialized `@ui.page` decorator.
+- [Customization](https://github.com/zauberzeug/nicegui/blob/main/examples/customization/main.py): provides an example of how to modularize your application into multiple files and create a specialized `@ui.page` decorator.
 - [Map](https://github.com/zauberzeug/nicegui/blob/main/examples/map/main.py): using the JavaScript library [leaflet](https://leafletjs.com/) to display a map at specific locations
-- [AI User Interface](https://github.com/zauberzeug/nicegui/blob/main/examples/ai_interface/main.py): utilizing the great but non-async API from <https://replicate.com> to perform voice-to-text transcription and generate images from promts with Stable Diffusion.
+- [AI User Interface](https://github.com/zauberzeug/nicegui/blob/main/examples/ai_interface/main.py): utilizing the great but non-async API from <https://replicate.com> to perform voice-to-text transcription and generate images from prompts with Stable Diffusion.

 ## Why?